Standazwicky/rust_homeworks/8_Async_Tokio/README.md

-# Chat Application
+# Asynchronous Chat Application with database Integration

 ## Overview

-This project implements a chat application with a client-server architecture.
-The server can handle multiple clients, receive text messages, files and images, convert images to PNG format, and save them.
-The application includes robust error handling using the `anyhow` and `thiserror` crates.
+This project is an asynchronous chat application built using Rust and Tokio, with a PostgreSQL database for storing user data and chat messages.
+The application supports user registration, login, and message exchange, including text, images, and files.

 ## Features

 - Clients cand send text messages, files, and images.
-- The server converts received images to PNG format before saving them.
 - Robust error handling and logging using `anyhow` and `thiserror`.
 - Clients receive acknowladgments and error messages from the server.
+- Asynchronous I/O operations using Tokio
+- User registration and login
+- Persistent storage of user data and messages in a PostgreSQL database

 ## Dependencies